 Question Answer Marks

 Section 1

-1 Recently, two of your relatives who live abroad came to stay with your family for a week.
-This was a very happy event for everyone.
-You decide to write to your aunt, who lives in another city, to tell her about this visit.
+1 Last year, your best friend at school moved away to live in another town.
+Recently, a very important person came to visit your school.
+You decide to write a letter to your friend with all the details of the visit.
 Write your letter.
-You must include the following: • who the relatives are and when they came to visit • details about what you and your relatives did together during the visit • what your relatives enjoyed most about their visit and why.
+You must include the following: • who the important person was and when the visit took place • details of what happened during the visit • why the visit was important for you and your school.
 Cover all three points above in detail.
 You should make your letter interesting and informative.
-Start your letter 'Dear Aunt,' and remember to supply a suitable ending.
+Start your letter 'Dear,' and remember to supply a suitable ending.

-Question Answer Marks Task Fulfil Task Fulfilment 15 marks Band 5 13-15 Very good understanding of purpose.
+Question Answer Marks Task Fulfil lment 15 n narks Band 5 13-15 Very good understanding of purpose.
 Clear awareness of the specified situation and audience.
 Text type entirely appropriate.
 All required points developed in detail, fully amplified and we organised.
 Given information well used to justify personal opinion and interpretation.
 Tone and register entirely appropriate.
 II Band 4 10-12 Good understanding of purpose.
 An awareness of the specified situation and audience.
 Text type appropriate.
 All required points addressed not always developed in detail.
 Given information organised to support personal opinion.
 Tone and register appropriate.
 Band 3 7-9 Some understanding of purpose.
 Some awareness of the specified situation and audience.
 Text type generally appropriate.
 At least two required points addressed (both partially/fully developed).
 Given information may not be logically organised to support opinion.
 Tone usually appropriate although there may be slips of register.
 Band 2 4-6 Only partial understanding of purpose.
 Some confusion as to the specified situation and audience.
 Text type may be inappropriate.
 At least one required point addressed (partially/fully developed).
 Given information may be used irrelevantly.
 Tone and register may be uneven. ed).
 Band 1 1-3 Misunderstanding of purpose.
 Confusion as to the specified situation and audience.
 Little evidence of the specified text type.
 None of the required points addressed.
 Given information misunderstood or irrelevant.
 Tone may be inappropriate.
 Band 0 0 Insufficient to meet the criteria for Band 1.

-Question Answer Marks Language Language 15 marks Band 8 14-15 Highly accurate writing, apart from very occasional slips.
+Question Answer Marks Language 15 marks Band 8 14-15 Highly accurate writing, apart from very occasional slips.
 Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consiste used.
+Verb forms largely correct and appropriate tenses consistent used.
 Vocabulary wide and precise.
 Punctuation accurate and helpful.
 Spelling accurate, apart from very occasional slips.
 Paragraphs have unity, are linked, and show evidence of planning. ently Band 7 12-13 Accurate writing; occasional errors are either slips or caused ambition.
 Sentence structures show some variation to create some natifluency.
 Occasional slips in verb forms or tense formation, but seque consistent and clear throughout.
 Vocabulary precise enough to convey intended shades of meaning.
 Punctuation accurate and generally helpful.
 Spelling nearly always accurate.
 Paragraphs have unity, are usually linked, and show some evidence of planning. atural ence Band 6 10-11 Mostly accurate writing; errors from ambition do not mar clar communication.
 Some variety of sentence structures, but a tendency to repeat sentence types may produce a monotonous effect.
 Errors may occur in irregular verb forms, but control of tense sequence sufficient to sustain clear progression of events or Simple vocabulary mainly correct; errors may occur with monambitious words.
 Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct spee Spelling of simple vocabulary accurate; some errors in more ambitious words.
-Paragraphs may show some unity, although links may be absinappropriate. et r ideas. ore ech. e
+Paragraphs may show some unity, although links may be absinappropriate. et r ideas. ore ech.